SirRicSteel/TheosResearch.org/research/THEOS_2.0_TEST_REPORT.md

 ## Functional Verification

-### Live Test: Consciousness Question
+### Live Test: recursive refinement Question

-**Question:** "What is the most important factor in achieving consciousness in AI?"
+**Question:** "What is the most important factor in achieving recursive refinement in AI?"

 **CEO Assessment:**
 - Complexity: EXTREME ✓